 Unfortunately, some EU and national officials have been reluctant to increase EU citizen involvement via the ECI.
 Specifically, they have insisted on excessively burdensome and bureaucratic rules that make the ECI simultaneously hard to use and toothless in impact.
 All ECI campaigns so far, whether run by well-resourced organisations or by volunteers on a shoestring budget, have faced similar barriers that stem from inherent weaknesses in the ECI regulation.
 Many procedures are unnecessarily bureaucratic and burdensome.

 Since the early beginnings of the ECI in 2012, The ECI Campaign has organized a number of ECI conferences, workshops and exchanges between ECI organisers, campaigning experts and decision-makers at EU and national level.
 A radical simplification and harmonisation of the ECI regulation and related rules is a key result and demand of these debates.
 They are documented in our latest publication “An ECI That Works!
 Learning from the first two years of the European Citizens’ Initiative”.
 For our specific proposals on how to improve the ECI instrument click here.

-In 2015, the ECI’s governing rules will be up for review by the European institutions as prescribed by the ECI implementing regulation to take place every three years.
-The ECI Campaign will use this rare opportunity and campaign for an effective revision of the ECI rules.
+Since 2015, the ECI’s governing rules are up for official review by the European institutions as prescribed by the ECI implementing regulation to take place every three years.
+The ECI Campaign is using this rare opportunity and campaigns for an effective revision of the ECI rules.
 Now is the perfect time to begin preparing for this possible reform and to fine-tune recommendations based on the real-world experience of ECI organizers.
 We invite you to join and help us to make the ECI work so it will become an instrument by the citizens, of the citizens and for the citizens.